The Intuitive Foundation is a proud sponsor of FIRST (For Inspiration and Recognition of Science and Technology) high school robotics teams.

 Beyond sponsorship and mentoring, Intuitive Surgical employees hosts a popular summer event for local teams called RoboNanza in Sunnyvale, California, and hosts FIRST teams to a Fall Open House where students enjoy system demos and learn about STEM careers.

 Particularly during these uncertain and challenging times, the Intuitive Foundation is committed to supporting FIRST’s mission to inspire young people to be science and technology leaders and innovators.

 The Intuitive Foundation awarded grants to 168 robotic teams in the 2022-23 school year.
 This year’s roster included teams from Mexico, Canada Israel, and Turkey.

 Eligibility Criteria and Application guidelines

-To qualify for funding for the current season, any high school team registered with FIRST Robotics Competition may submit an application.
+To qualify for funding for the current season, any non-rookie team registered with FIRST may submit an application.

 For teams located outside of the U.S., the funding request should come from a registered charity.
 All team grants will be disbursed through FIRST Finance.

 The Foundation will review and evaluate submissions based on the following criteria: